The advantages and disadvantages of ebook publishing

 - Disadvantage: If your book doesn't fit the ebook niche markets, you may discover that your book is overlooked or underappreciated.
 Some sites offer a large number of ebooks, but only in select genres.
 However, niche genres work well because they have a pre-existing audience.

 Deciding to make your book available as an ebook takes research and thought.
 Here are some links to help you with your investigation (Scribendi.com has no association with these sites and makes no claims about their content):

 - 10 Questions to Ask Before Committing to Any E-Publishing Service

 - Self-publishing a Book: 24 Things You Need to Know

 - Ebook Publishing Gets More Difficult from Here: How Indie Authors Can Survive and Thrive

 Whatever you decide, we wish you the best of luck with your publishing effort.
-Whether your book is printed traditionally or digitally, a good manuscript will keep readers coming back for more!
-To make your manuscript stand out, be sure to take advantage of our ebook editing service and our ebook formatting service.
+Whether your book is printed traditionally or digitally, a good book will keep readers coming back for more!
+To make your book stand out, be sure to take advantage of our ebook editing service and our ebook formatting service.

 Image sources: Pexels.com, kamiel79/Pixabay.com